pingcap/docs-tidb-operator/en/enable-tls-between-components.md

 If you need to renew the existing TLS certificate, refer to [Renew and Replace the TLS Certificate](renew-tls-certificate.md).

-## Generate certificates for components of the TiDB cluster
+## Step 1.
+Generate certificates for components of the TiDB cluster

 This section describes how to issue certificates using two methods: `cfssl` and `cert-manager`.